 Personal training can end up being a big expense.
 If you need some guidance and motivation, there are a number of apps, both free and with minimal charge, that can get you the same results without the price.
 For example, Kayla Itsines’ BBG app is not only popular but is known for getting everyday women into amazing shape.

-Instead of being general about “losing weight,” sign up for a race
+Instead of being vague about “losing weight,” sign up for a race

 Instead of pushing yourself, indulge in self-care